polyphilz/air-castles/README.md

 JS object specified in the Worker script (e.g. `'day9': '<notion-page-id>'`), and then redeploy the Worker on the Cloudflare dashboard.

-That's way too much work, so I made a few Python scripts that automates this.
+That's way too much work, so I made a few Python scripts that automate this.

 ## The Python Scripts